meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 ### 3.1.
 A few more conventions

-Rules with rhs a concatenation or alternation of only literals and possibly multiplicity ops get names starting with a lower-case letter.
+Rules with rhs a concatenation or alternation of only literals and possibly multiplicity operators get names starting with a lower-case letter.

 All other rules get names starting with an upper-case letter.